 - Provide several contact and social avenues: As your user has made a purchase, ensure you display all the avenues they can take to ask further questions about shipping or similar products.
 This also creates a natural space to include social media buttons and channels so they can follow and interact with you there.
 This means they will have eyes on your future marketing campaigns through social media.

-- Use transactional emails to stay fresh in their mind: A transactional email is personalized, expected and creates a direct pathway for re-engagement with a customer.
+- Use transactional emails to stay fresh in their mind: A transactional email is personalized and expected, and creates a direct pathway for re-engagement with a customer.
 Remind them why they came in the first place, and why they should definitely come back.

 Transactional emails and the CAN-SPAM Act: